Bluesteel-Software/git-stage-file/README.md

 ---

 - Quick Stage now works with multiple repositories in the workspace!
-- Quick Stage

-Let me know if there are any improvements that could be made to this extension!
+Let me know if there are any improvements or you have ideas for this extension!